EmergentSoftware/SQL-Server-Development-Assessment/README.md

 ## Stored Procedures & Function Naming
 **Check Id:** [NONE YET]

-Stored procedures and functions should be named so they can be ordered by the table/business entity (ObjectAction) they perform a database operation on, and adding the database activity "Get, Update, Insert, Delete, Merge" as a suffix, e.g., ("ProductGet" or "OrderUpdate").
+Stored procedures and functions should be named so they can be ordered by the table/business entity (ObjectAction) they perform a database operation on, and adding the database activity "Get, Update, Insert, Upsert, Delete, Merge" as a suffix, e.g., ("ProductGet" or "OrderUpdate").